The company, in partnership with Regrow and Indigo Ag, saved 2 billion gallons of water and reduced greenhouse gas emissions by 27%.

 Rice production contributes to 35% of methane emissions globally.
 This first-of-its-kind partnership aimed to reduce those emissions and save natural resources, while making rice farming profitable for Arkansas producers.

-The partnership furthered the missions of both Indigo Agriculture andAnheuser-Busch, helping farmers sustainably grow rice while empowering them with technology, research, and financial incentives.
-Through the partnership, our rice farmers practiced environmental responsibility, reduced risks for specific conservation measures, and earned additional income for their environmental stewardship.
+The ultimate goal of the partnership was to help farmers sustainably grow rice, while empowering them with technology, research and the financial incentives to commit to sustainable practices.
+Through this partnership, Anheuser-Busch’s rice farmers practiced environmental responsibility, reduced the risks associated with specific conservation measures, and earned additional income for their environmental stewardship.

-Farmers earned these savings through several means, including the market premium from Anheuser-Busch, by shutting down wells, saving on water and electricity, growing conventional rather than hybrid varieties which decreased equipment wear and tear, reducing long-term production costs and finally, lowering the cost of fertilizer by reducing nitrogen applied.
+Farmers earned these savings through the market premium established by Anheuser-Busch, and by shutting down wells, saving on water and electricity, growing conventional rather than hybrid varieties (which decreased wear and tear on farm equipment), reducing long-term production costs, and finally, by lowering the cost of fertilizer (reducing nitrogen applied to the crop).

 Farmers achieved this by switching off wells for an average of 9 days.
-This conservation practice, called alternate wetting and drying, yielded water savings of approximately 192,793gallons/acre.
-The dry periods during alternate wetting and drying prevented the anaerobic decomposition of organic matter in the rice fields, thus reducing the methane emissions by a total of 5,296 metric tons.
+This conservation practice, called alternate wetting and drying, yielded water savings of approximately 192,793 gallons per acre.
+The dry periods during alternate wetting and drying prevented the anaerobic decomposition of organic matter in the rice fields, which reduced methane emissions by 5,296 metric tons.

 That’s equivalent to the annual emissions of 1,151 passenger vehicles.

 Additionally, enrolled rice farmers saved nearly 250,000 pounds of nitrogen.
 Average nitrogen use across the five rice-growing states in the US is 174 lbs per acre.
 In the Midsouth, the regional average is 190 lbs per acre.
 Rice farmers in the partnership averaged just 149.4 lbs per acre over the course of the season.